RareBreeds/Orbits/manual/docs/index.md

 ### RND : Input

 Pressing the RND button randomises the length, hits, shift, variation, invert and reverse values for the selected channel.

+#### Since v2.0.4

+A context menu item lets you select which parameters are randomized when this button is pressed.

 ### Length : Input, Polyphonic